Camera Recommendations

 Cannot Recommend

-average consumer, reasonable parts prices, very
+reasonable parts prices, very efficient response

-efficient response times.
+times.

 JVC - good quality, parts are reasonable and